 Krakow, Poland is one of the best cities to visit in Europe.
 It is a charming city with tons of history, culture and several museums, churches and mines to explore.

-The city is small enough that you can see most of it in a day, although you will want to spend more time here to get the most out of it.
+The city is small enough that you can see most of it in a day or you can take it easy and spend 2 or 3 days in Krakow, although you will want to spend more time here to get the most out of it.
 It is very walkable and easy to get around.

 The old town has a lot of charm with tons of restaurants and shops.
 It is extremely beautiful and filled with charming architecture.
 There are also plenty of museums and things to do outside of the old town as well.